Genivia/ugrep/README.md

            -Y, --empty
                   Empty-matching patterns match all lines.
-Normally, empty matches are not output, unless a pattern begins with `^' or ends with `$'.
+Normally, empty matches are not output, unless a pattern starts with `^' or ends with `$'.
-                  With this option, empty-matching patterns, such as x? and x*, match all lines, not only lines with an `x' (enabled by default in grep compatibility mode).
+                  With this option, empty-matching patterns, such as x*y?, x*y*z*, and x*(y?|z) match all lines, not only the expected pattern.
+This option is enabled by default in grep compatibility mode; specify option --no-empty to prevent matching all lines.

            -y, --any-line, --passthru
                   Any line is output (passthru).
 Non-matching lines are output as